 With both platforms, there is no set price, but rather the price depends on your bidding price and budget.

-Twitter Ads is an auction based system.
+Twitter Ads is an auction-based system.
 There is no minimum, and businesses will only be charged when they acquire an action (the action varying depending on your campaign objective).
-Twitter has two options for determining how to set bids for campaigns:
+Twitter has two options in determining how to set bids for campaigns:

 - Automated bidding: this enables Twitter to auto-optimize bids for a campaign objective and budget on behalf of the business.
 Twitter will attempt to gain the lowest bid possible, and achieve the overall objectives of the campaign.